 Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

-In fact, a recent IDC survey shows that almost half of respondents (47%) have encountered challenges related to ransomware and malware attaches when using digital services.
+However, with cybercrime on the rise, digital service providers cannot afford to relegate these ideas to background noise.
+In fact, a recent IDC survey shows that almost half of respondents (47%) have encountered challenges related to ransomware and malware attacks when using digital services.
 It’s no wonder that citizens’ trust in digital public services has dwindled.

-Practicing good digital hygiene and ensuring that digital public services are designed and maintained with the highest standards of data protection and privacy protection is a necessity.
+Practicing good digital hygiene and ensuring that digital services are designed and maintained with the highest standards of data protection and privacy are crucial.

 What is Privacy by Design?